-Is Childcare Available?
-Yes, child watch will be available for an extra fee of $1 per hour/child for members & $4 per hour/child for non-members during various times throughout the day.
+Is childcare available?
+Yes, Child Watch will be available for an extra fee (effective July 1) of $3 per hour/child for members & $4 per hour/child for non-members during various times throughout the day.
 Parents will need to be on-site at all times with a two-hour maximum.
 June 2015 rates can be found by calling 971-8563.

-Yes, the Olathe Community Center will be closed for the following holiday's: Christmas Eve, Christmas, New Year's Eve, New Year's, Easter Sunday, Thanksgiving.
+Yes, the OCC will be closed for the following holiday's: Christmas Eve, Christmas, New Year's Eve, New Year's, Easter Sunday, Thanksgiving.
 We reserve the right to close the OCC early for special events including, Celebrate Olathe.

-What are the age restrictions throughout the Center?
+What are the age restrictions throughout the OCC?

-The community center is designed to offer each member of your family a place to learn and grow.
+The OCC is designed to offer each member of your family a place to learn and grow.
 Individuals may begin entering the center unsupervised at 10 years old with each amenity having their own age restrictions.
 View Age Qualifications

 What options are available for my 6-9 year old at the OCC?

-The OCC will offer a variety of programming opportunities throughout the year for youth ages 6-9.
+The OCC offers a variety of programming opportunities throughout the year for youth ages 6-9.
 From sports leagues, swim lessons and enrichment programs there are several options available for program registration.